 A number of national stores and independent businesses operate in the town centre streets and inside Bellshill shopping centre.
 Bellshill Academy and the war memorial that sits in front of the building reign in the middle of Main St. The complex hosts one of the two high schools in Bellshill, and just as a fun fact, is the place where Justin Bieber first played in Scotland back in 2010, before becoming a worldwide media phenomena.

-Each of the seven town centres in North Lanarkshire has something different to offer the discerning shopper.
-With a variety of High Street names and a selection of family run, independent businesses you have everything you need right on your doorstep.
-You can also keep in touch with us on Facebook and Twitter too, so make sure you give your town a like or a follow to keep up to date with everything going on in and around your local town centre.
+Each of the eight towns in North Lanarkshire has something different to offer to the community.
+With a variety of brand names and a selection of family run, independent businesses, you have everything you need right on your doorstep.
+You can also keep in touch with us on Facebook and Twitter too, so make sure you give your town a like or a follow to keep up to date with everything going on in and around your local town.

 HELPING YOU TO HELP YOUR BUSINESS

 Our team of digital ambassadors are working with local businesses offering training and support through actively engaging with retailers as well as signposting them to other agencies.
-We work to increase footfall by hosting events and competitions both on our media platforms and through a physical presence.
-We provide FREE WIFI and promote the delivery of digital information and promotions with independent retailers in our town centres.
-We help to create business and employment growth and supporting expansion opportunities.
+We provide FREE WIFI and promote the delivery of digital information and promotions with businesses in our towns.
+We help to create business and employment growth and support expansion opportunities.